MerrickMath/MerrickMath.github.io-D2DataScience2022/index.md

 What Data are you interested in exploring?
 LET ME KNOW!

+### DataCamp
+For this course you will also have the option to work on <a href="https://www.datacamp.com"> Data Camp </a>.
+This is an EXCELLENT resource for teaching you data anayltic skills from simple excel spread sheets to deep machine learning algorthims.

 ### Results
 <p align="center">
 <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSgekvyFTey6Qg0MIqPmVvmDpREXupcuMt3oaaxG83o4BMX00TjOf0rCCbI4MNfyM19CcpFjqLE7Ve2/pubhtml?gid=1256266104&amp;single=true&amp;widget=true&amp;headers=false" width="100%" height = "500"></iframe>